Russia's Ukraine invasion latest news: Kyiv says nuclear experts to check Moscow's 'dirty bomb' allegations soon | Headlines

 * Zelenskiy and the European hosts of a donor conference laid out a vision of a future Ukraine as a European Union member and major exporter of green energy to the continent. * German President Frank-Walter Steinmeier made a surprise visit to Kyiv.

-* Norwegian police on Monday arrested a suspected Russian spy in the Arctic town of Tromsoe. * Finnish seismologists said they detected five underwater blasts in Russian waters in the Baltic Sea last week.
+* Norwegian police on Monday arrested a suspected Russian spy in the Arctic town of Tromsoe, the PST security service said on Tuesday, describing him as a rare illegal agent. * Finnish seismologists said they detected five underwater blasts in Russian waters in the Baltic Sea last week.

-ECONOMY * EU countries have been asked to donate money and equipment to support the energy sector in Ukraine, EU energy commissioner Kadri Simson said after a meeting of national energy ministers.
+ECONOMY * The European Commission urged European Union countries and companies to donate more money and equipment to support the energy sector in Ukraine, over a third of which has been destroyed by Russian missile and drone strikes.

 * Ukraine's external financing needs will be around $3 billion a month through 2023 in a best case scenario, but could rise as high as $5 billion if Russian bombing becomes "even more dramatic," IMF Managing Director Kristalina Georgieva said. * European Union energy ministers expressed support for the idea of a dynamic price cap for gas to limit price spikes, Czech industry minister Jozef Sikela said after their talks.